Emily Blunt, Nicole Kidman and More Stars React to 2019 Golden Globes Nominations

 Nicole Kidman, Destroyer

 "I am so grateful to be nominated for such an untraditional female character.
 Erin Bell is complicated, raw and dangerous, and it was a privilege to portray her.
-I share this with Karyn Kusama as well as all of the cast and crew.
-It was truly a passion project for all of us."
+I share this with Karyn Kusama as well as all of the cast and crew; It was truly a passion project for all of us.
+A huge thank you to The Hollywood Foreign Press."

 Warner Bros.
 Pictures